ScottFeichter/node-essentials-scott/lessons/lesson1-node-intro.md

 Please look carefully at how this is done.
 You will need to do it from time to time, because some functions that you will need to use only support callbacks.
 The wrappering isn't very hard.
 Every time you do the wrapper, it looks just the same.
 You do need the try/catch once you wrapper the function.
 Of course, the advantage is that subsequent file operations, also wrappered the same way, could be added without having to create a nested series of callbacks.
 Be careful when you create such a wrapper.
 The callback inside your wrapper must always call resolve() or reject(), or your process hangs.

 Fortunately, most Node functions do support promises.
+There are promise based versions of all the file system functions.
 So, you can do:

 ```js
 const fs = require("fs/promises"); // get the promise enabled version of the API